electrovir/prettier-plugin-multiline-arrays/README.md

 # prettier-plugin-multiline-arrays

+_**This is currently highly experimental and only supports TypeScript files.**_

-Prettier plugin to forces array elements to wrap onto new lines, even when there's only one element.
+Prettier plugin to force array elements to wrap onto new lines, even when there's only one element.
 Supports control of how many elements appear on each line.

-Only supports JavaScript and TypeScript.

 # Usage

-This plugin must be listed last in the list of prettier plugins in your config.
+Add this config to your prettierrc file.
+Based on testing, the order of your plugins array doesn't matter.
+Example:

 <!-- example-link: src/readme-examples/prettier-options.ts -->